 Workers of non-essential businesses and operations under Executive Orders 19 FY 19/20 may travel between their homes and those non-essential businesses for the purpose of engaging in minimal operations.

 Maryland Guidance for Businesses

-Gov. Larry Hogan announced that effective Friday, May 15, at 5 p.m., the state will move from a Stay at Home order to a Safer at Home public health advisory.
-The phased opening allows retail stores to reopen at up to 50 % capacity, with curbside pickup and delivery strongly encouraged.
-Manufacturing may resume operations under health and safety guidelines.
-Churches, barber shops and hair salons may also begin to reopen with up to 50 %capacity.
+Gov. Hogan previoulsy announced that effective Friday, May 15, at 5 p.m., the state will move from a Stay at Home order to a Safer at Home public health advisory.
+The phased opening allowed retail stores to reopen at up to 50 % capacity, with curbside pickup and delivery strongly encouraged.
+Manufacturing were allowed to resume operations under health and safety guidelines.
+Churches, barber shops and hair salons also began to reopen with up to 50 %capacity.

 The state also published best practices for business to follow when reopening under the plan.

 Gov. Hogan issued an order exempting Coronavirus Aid, Relief, and Economic Security (CARES) Act payments from garnishment.

 - CARES Act Recovery Rebates are exempt from, and shall not be subject to, garnishment.

 - All financial institutions are hereby ordered not to hold a CARES Act Recovery Rebate of the judgment debtor under a writ of garnishment and to treat CARES Act Recovery Rebates as protected amounts under Maryland Rules 2-645.1 and 3-645.1.